 - 11. Students must achieve a minimum of 30% in all items of assessment for a module in order to pass the module.
 This ensures that the student has engaged with all elements of assessment and the learning outcomes which they are designed to demonstrate and that non-submission in any component is penalised.
-Students who achieve an overall pass (40% or above) for the module as a whole but have failed to achieve 30% in each component will be recorded as referred and required to be reassessed in that component. - 12.
-Where a candidate fails to submit an assignment or complete another type of assessment by the agreed deadline, or attend an examination, a mark of zero will be recorded.
+Students who achieve an overall pass (40% or above) for the module as a whole but have failed to achieve 30% in each component will be recorded as referred and required to be reassessed in that component.
+If one or more component(s) are reassessed (whether through a re-sit or a re-take) the overall result that the student receives for that module will be capped to 40% unless there are extenuating circumstances approved by the University in accordance with the Code of Practice for Extenuating Circumstances. - 12.
+Where a candidate fails to submit an assignment or complete another type of assessment 24 hours or more after the agreed deadline, or attend an examination, a mark of zero will be recorded.
 The right of re-assessment is retained.